-While the above Vision and Mission statements continue to guide our work for the next five years, our Core Values have been critically reviewed, updated, and streamlined by the Strategic Plan Committee with extensive feedback from stakeholders.
-Streamlining the Core Values from 16 complex statements to five short phrases comprising the "STARS" acronym will help to more effectively guide our current and planned work.
+While the above Vision and Mission statements continue to guide our work through the 2024 school year, our Core Values have been critically reviewed, updated, and streamlined by the Strategic Plan Committee with extensive feedback from stakeholders.
+Streamlining the Core Values from 16 complex statements to five short phrases comprising the "STARS" acronym has helped to more effectively guide our current and planned work.